Skip to main content

 Distinction between Endowment Principal and Endowment Income & Expense

-Endowment Funds are unique in that each endowment gift has two fund numbers of which the last five digits are identical.
-Money is not spent directly out of the Endowment Fund principal (6XXXXX Funds).
-Instead, every year a distribution is made to each department using the Endowment Income and Expense Fund (a Current Restricted Fund in the 2XXXXX range of Funds).
+In Workday, the university uses a combination of the fund and gift worktags to distinguish between endowment principal and (spendable) endowment distributions.
+Money is not spent directly out of the Endowment Fund principal (FD610).
+Instead, every year a distribution is made to the department using the Endowment Distribution Fund (FD510).
 Expenditures are charged against this fund.
-The distribution is calculated by the Controller's Office using a percentage of the average market value of the endowment over a seven-year period.
+The distribution is calculated by the Controller’s Office using a percentage of the average market value of the endowment over a five-year period.
 By using an average market value, taken over a period of time, the university is able to compensate for fluctuations in investment returns.

 FUND TYPEFUND #THE FUND . . .